sergeiown/Youtube_Downloader/readme.md

-# YouTube Video Downloader with Python and tkinter
+# YouTube Video and Audio Downloader with Python and tkinter

 This project is a simple tool for downloading videos from YouTube using Python and the tkinter library for the user interface.